Rob Thirlby: International

 Thirlby was a regular member of the England Sevens team.
 He represented the team in both the RWC Sevens 2001 and RWC Sevens 2005, the only England player to do so, and was a member of Joe Lydon's twelve-man squad for the 2002 Commonwealth Games in Manchester.

 Although the team returned without medals, they did win the Sevens Plate in the tournament.

 He made 35 appearances in the IRB Sevens World Series, at the time the third-highest total by an England player, which has since been surpassed several times.

 Thirlby received a call up for England's 2000 tour of South Africa, and although he did not appear in the test side, he played in the three tour matches, scoring a try in the 36–27 victory over Gauteng Falcons.

 Personal life

 Thirlby is married to Jess Garland, a former England netball international.
 In 2019 she was appointed head coach of the England national netball team.
 Like her future husband, Garland also represented England at the 2002 Commonwealth Games.
 They have two children.
 Thirlby also has a child from a previous relationship.
-His father-in-law is Chris Garland, a former professional footballer.
+His father-in-law was Chris Garland, a professional footballer.